blue0206/inventory-application/README.md

 # Poké-Inventory: A Pokémon Inventory Application

 This is a mock inventory application where you can perform CRUD (Create, Read, Update, Delete) operations on pokémon and trainers.
+To read about my reflections from working on this project, please head to the section on [Reflections](#reflections).

 [Live Preview](shopping-cart-two-ruddy.vercel.app)
 **If you want to perform a delete operation,**